Posted by Dominique JacksonMar 26, 202612 min

 Align on the channels of engagement that both teams will use throughout the buying journey

 What tactics will Sales use to reach out to contacts at target companies?
-How will Marketing support that journey by targeting those same people?
+How will Marketing support that journey by targeting those same people with relevant content and ads?

-The key here is to analyze which channels deliver the best results at different points in the buying process.
+The key is analyzing which channels deliver the best results at different points in the buying process.

-Once we’re ready, we’ll recollect the buying group and put them through another engagement cycle with updated content based on performance.
+Once we’re ready, we recollect the buying group and put them through another engagement cycle with updated content based on performance.

-Use contact-level advertising and share intent signals directly with your sales team
+Use contact-level ABM and share intent signals directly with your sales team

-While most ABM tools allow you to focus broadly on target accounts, here at Influ2, we align with Sales on the individual contacts we want to engage with, and use our own platform to send targeted ads to these contacts.
+Unlike most ABM tools that focus broadly on target accounts, Influ2 aligns with Sales on the individual contacts to engage, then delivers targeted ads to those specific people.

 When you target individuals in buying committees, you can see at a contact level who is engaging with what messages (if you're using Influ2).
 Those are direct intent signals that you can send to your sales team.